Christian University Cancels Ben Shapiro Talk

 Grand Canyon University, a private Christian university in the state of Arizona, has canceled a planned appearance by conservative commentator Ben Shapiro, the Hill reports.

-In an official statement, the Grand Canyon University explained that the talk is not canceled because university disagrees with Ben Shapiro, but because they want to focus on ideologies that “bring people together.”
+In an official statement, Grand Canyon University explained that the talk is not canceled because the university disagrees with Ben Shapiro, but because they want to focus on ideologies that “bring people together.”

 “We believe in many of the things that Ben Shapiro speaks about and stands for,” the statement reads.